 In today’s video, I will show you what to do about hip pain when squatting.

 What To Do About Hip Pain When Squatting

 #1 – IT Band Foam Rolling

-You need to address the tightness around the hip area.
-A lot of times, tightness in the muscles around the hip have an effect on squatting which leads to hip pain.
+Often tightness in the muscles around the hip have an effect on squatting, which leads to hip pain.

 IT Band Foam Rolling

-You need a one foot foam roller.
-From below the hip, you will roll to just above the knee and then come back down.
-You are rolling through the outer part of the hip which targets the IT band.
-You will do 5 repetitions in a smooth and controlled movement.
+Use a one foot foam roller.
+From just below the hip, roll to just above the knee and then return back down.
+Roll through the outer part of the hip which, targeting the IT band.
+Do 5 repetitions in a smooth and controlled movement.
 It might be a little sensitive going through this exercise because of the tension in that muscle.
-You are not looking for screaming pain but just a little bit uncomfortable feeling.
+You may experience some discomfort, but do not look for screaming pain.
 I find this exercise the most important one when it comes to hip pain and squatting.

 #2 – Gluteus Maximus Foam Rolling